Research

 Work in Progress

-“Learning Who to Trust: A Joint Inference Theory of Persistent Disagreement” [Draft available upon request]
+“Learning Who to Trust: A Joint Inference Theory of Persistent Disagreement”

 This paper offers an explanation for persistent disagreement based on joint inference rather than cognitive biases or non-standard preferences.
 When agents must simultaneously learn what is true and whom to trust, observed disagreement becomes rational evidence of low source reliability.
 This trust erosion fragments networks and prevents consensus, providing Bayesian microfoundations for belief fragmentation and information echo chambers in social learning.